Pleurotus nebrodensis

 Pleurotus nebrodensis, commonly known as funcia di basilicu "fungus of basilisk" or carduncieddu di macchia "macchia carduncieddu(?)", is a fungus that was declared by the IUCN as critically endangered in 2006.
 This fungus only grows on limestone in northern Sicily in association with the common basilisk, Prangos ferulacea (family Apiaceae).
 The characteristics of the mushroom are its creamy white to yellow colour, its diameter of between 5 and 20 cm, its extremely angled gills, and the breaking apart of the cap surface at maturity.

 Taxonomy

-The first record of the mushroom was in 1866 by Italian botanist Giuseppe Inzenga, who named it Agaricus nembrodensis; it was described as "the most delicious mushroom of the Sicilian mycological flora".
+The first record of the mushroom was in 1866 by Italian botanist Giuseppe Inzenga, who named it Agaricus nebrodensis; it was described as "the most delicious mushroom of the Sicilian mycological flora".
 This was widely agreed upon, which has led to widespread cultivation, by professionals and amateurs.
 In 1886, French mycologist Lucien Quélet transferred the species to the genus Pleurotus.
 Recent research has shown that P. nebrodensis is closely related to, but unique from, Pleurotus eryngii, which also occurs in the Mediterranean Basin and is also associated with plants in the family Apiaceae.